bashdemy/bookshelf/README.md

    DATABASE_URL=postgresql://user:password@host:port/database?sslmode=require
    ```

-   Replace the connection string with your development database connection string from Neon.
+   - Replace the connection string with your development database connection string from Neon
+   - **Note:** AI-powered suggestions use Cloudflare Workers AI (free, built-in).
+They work automatically when deployed, or use `npm run preview` for local testing with AI.

 ### Step 3: Run Database Migration